 The Extraordinary Life of The Sergeant with Dean CalbreathMar 06, 2023

-Today on Here’s Where It Gets Interesting, Sharon welcomes journalist and author Dean Calbreath, who has spent nearly twenty years researching the life of Nicholas Said, a Civil War Sergeant whose life has become a forgotten history.
+Journalist and author Dean Calbreath joins us to share the forgotten history of Nicholas Said, a Civil War Sergeant.
 Said’s adventures begin in a thousand year-old African kingdom.
 He was a master of language, a collector of knowledge, a friend to kings and tsars… and he arrived in America as the country warred over enslavement.

 Thank you to our guest, Dean Calbreath.